 Our Mission

-WADE (Wandering Avian Dance Experience) is a women-led multifaceted performing arts company working at the intersection of art and social justice.
+WADE is a women-led multifaceted performing arts company working at the intersection of art and social justice.
 We serve to support the voices and artistic expressions of women and historically underrepresented artists, giving center stage to the universal themes of gender-based violence and LGBTQIA+ rights.
 WADE offers numerous points of entry into art and activism through educational programs and curated festivals across the US and Europe, expanding its coalition of advocates dedicated to combating gender-based violence.

 Our Vision